projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-cni-plugin.md

 ## Provision RBAC

-Define a ClusterRole the CNI Plugin will use to access Kubernetes.
+Define a ClusterRole the CNI plugin will use to access Kubernetes.

 ```
 kubectl apply -f - <<EOF